 The diagram lists the fields (attributes) outside each box to save space and improve overview.
 In many cases we show only some of the fields and indicate with ... that there are more.
+Notice that we don't show the tables' foreign keys.
+It is database technology and confuses the users.
+The crow's feet show what is needed.

-A UML class model is very similar to an E/R model, but fields are shown inside the boxes.
-Connectors are lines with cardinality shown as 0:1, 1:\, etc. When a line cannot be straight, it is not a smooth curve, but a broken line.
+A UML class model is very similar to an E/R model, but fields are shown inside the boxes, so boxes become very large.
+Connectors are lines with cardinality shown as

+0:1, 1:, etc. When a line cannot be straight, it is not a smooth curve, but a broken line.
 These seemingly small differences make a huge difference when you try to get an overview of a large diagram.
 Our brain can much easier perceive an E/R diagram than a UML diagram.
 Further, a UML diagram often needs five times as much space.